Bandwidth vs Throughput: Understanding the Key Differences in Networking

 - Physical media properties, current technologies, and the laws of physics play a role in determining the available bandwidth.

-Bandwidth connections can be symmetrical, which means the data capacity is the same in both directions to upload or download data, or asymmetrical, which means download and upload capacity are not equal.
+Bandwidth connections can be symmetrical, meaning the data capacity is the same in both directions for uploading or downloading data, or asymmetrical, which means the download and upload capacities are unequal.
 In asymmetrical connections, the upload capacity is typically smaller than the download capacity.

-Modern networks support the transfer of huge numbers of bits per second.
-Instead of quoting speeds of 10,000 or 100,000 bps, networks normally express per-second performance in terms like:
+Modern networks support the transfer of vast numbers of bits per second.
+Instead of quoting speeds of 10,000 or 100,000 bps, networks commonly express per-second performance in terms like:

 - 1Kbps = 1,000 bits per second